-He recognised that many errors are elementary: “… almost any volume of a medical journal contains faults that can be detected by first-year students after only three or four hours’ guidance in the scrutiny of reports” (Mainland 1952).
+He recognised that many errors are elementary: “Since medicine is so quantitative we might expect that practitioners would avoid at least the simpler mistakes in dealing with counts and measurements, but almost any volume of a medical journal contains faults that can be detected by first-year students after only three or four hours’ guidance in the scrutiny of reports.”
+(Mainland 1952).
 In Note 12 of Notes on Biometry in Medical Research (Mainland 1978), Mainland discussed in detail the findings of an important review of publications by Schor and Karten (1966).

 Poor reporting of research has become a major concern only rather recently (Altman and Simera 2015).
 So Mainland’s 1938 textbook was unusual in concluding with a whole chapter on “Publication of data and results.”
 In the first paragraph, he observed that: